 Being the change

-Like St. Peter, he jumped into the stormy sea.
+Like St. Peter, Sonu Sood has jumped into the stormy sea.
 Like St. Maximillan Mary Kolbe, who took the place of a condemned prisoner being led to his execution, Sonu Sood broke the queue.
 Like Lydia, he has used his fortune wisely.
-Like St. Madeleine Sophie Barat, Sonu Sood realised that strength and courage does not come from from determination but action.
+Like St. Madeleine Sophie Barat, Sonu Sood realised that strength and courage does not come from determination but action.

 Each of us is born with a compass in our soul pointing not to the magnetic north, but to heaven.
 Like a celestial homing device, it’s always with us, reminding us we are indeed merely travellers on earth and that our real home, with its welcoming surroundings awaits us at the end of our voyage.